Good nutrition, although important to all individuals, is especially important in the early years of a child’s life.

 Unfortunately, food insecurity is an obstacle that can threaten a child’s foundation.
-This year in our community, nearly 1 in 4 children will face hunger, but your Akron-Canton Regional Foodbank will be there to help.
+This year in our community, 1 in 6 children may face hunger, but your Akron-Canton Regional Foodbank will be there to help.

-With strong community support like yours, your Foodbank remains dedicated to improving the lives of those children struggling with hunger, just like Alex and his mom Ebony.
+With strong community support like yours, your Foodbank remains dedicated to improving the lives of those children struggling with hunger, just like Angel and Omega and their mom Asia.